leadtrip/g6MicronautData/README.md

 ## Grails 6 with micronaut data

+A grails app using a Grails controller with a micronaut `@MappedEntity` and `@JdbcRepository` defined in src.

-This branch assumes an Oracle database is available as configured in application.yml, datasources.oracle
+This branch assumes an Oracle database is available as configured in application.yml block `datasources.oracle`

 Bootstrap will create the table, sequence and add a couple of rows if none are present using direct SQL.